-The idea was born from a number of moments: while enjoying a cold lone star longneck while laughing at the bartender’s vaguely dirty joke at a hidden gem of a dive bar; AND while sitting around a distressed table with mismatched chairs eating An amazing double cheeseburger wrapped in butcher paper paired with a local craft brew; and Sipping a Texas whiskey while listening to a local cowboy play an acoustic set from a tiny stage on a warm weeknight … It was during any number of these moments that we realized that we were pretty good at finding - and sharing – good beer, good food, good music and good times.
+The idea was born from a number of moments: while enjoying a cold Lone Star longneck while laughing at the bartender’s vaguely dirty joke at a hidden gem of a dive bar; while sitting around a distressed table with mismatched chairs eating An amazing double cheeseburger wrapped in butcher paper paired with a local craft brew; and while sipping a Texas whiskey while listening to a local cowboy play an acoustic set from a tiny stage on a warm weeknight … It was during any number of these moments that we realized we were pretty good at finding - and sharing – good beer, good food, good music and good times.

 Drinking Texas is really what social media is supposed to be all about – using media to be social.
 We’ve spent the past two decades collecting experiences: unique tastes, interesting stories, live music, old history, new trends and cold beer.
 And thanks to the miracle of social media, we can now bring all of you along with us.
 Here, as well as on our other sites on Facebook, YouTube, Twitter and Instagram. we will be going to the places, trying the things, and meeting the people that make Texas … well … Texas (I was looking for a word to imply “great” but had already used the perfect word).